The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

-Release planning is helpful for all stakeholders involved in the project who are interested in releasing time of deliverables or their smaller parts.
+Release planning is helpful for all stakeholders involved in the project who are interested in the release date of deliverables or of smaller achievements.
 This interest is usually driven by tracking costs, external events, or contractual relationships.

-Analyzing current issues and preventing future ones is a topic with the main focus in BVOP practices.
+Analyzing current issues and preventing future ones is the main focus topic in BVOP practices.

 Release plans contain lists of planned efforts and their release time.
 If planned work is not released within the planned time, it is a symptom of a problem inside the organization, teams, or other parties.

-The BVOP suggests for each unreleased item from the list, reasons for not releasing to be investigated and recorded.
-If patterns or obvious reasons in release failures are observed, the BVOPM office focuses its attention on resolving these issues on time.
+The BVOP suggests that the reasons for unreleased items from the list should be investigated and recorded.
+If patterns or obvious reasons for release failure are observed, the BVOPM office focuses its attention on resolving these issues on time.

-Resolving issues as soon as they occur is a valuable activity of the Business Value-Oriented Project Management (BVOPM) office for the entire organization, teams, and all parties involved in the project.
+Resolving issues as soon as they occur is a valuable activity that the Business Value-Oriented Project Management (BVOPM) office does for the entire organization, teams, and all parties involved in the project.

-Project release planning may also include concepts, prototypes, updates, and versions of the product, so immediate validations activities guarantee that the current outcome is desirable, valuable, and usable.
+Project release planning may also include concepts, prototypes, updates, and versions of the product, so that the immediate validations activities guarantee to provide a desirable, valuable, and usable current outcome.

-Product support planning may include planning of possible actions, stages, and practices for future product support.
+Product support planning may include planning of possible actions, stages, and practices for the future.